AbhishekPednekar84/personal-blog-site/content/pythonic-dictionaries.md

 {'A': 1, 'B': 3, 'C': 4}
 ```

 Another way to merge dictionaries is to use the ** operator for unpacking objects.
+Again in case of repeating keys in any of the source dictionaries, the order of unpacking will determine which value is chosen for that key.
 The below syntax is applicable starting with Python 3.5.

 ```
 >>> dict1 = {"A": 1, "B": 2}